 Profitus offers two types of business loans on their platform.

-Firstly, real estate secured business loans with first-ranking collateral, and secondly, business loans where assets of the company (equipment, cars, stock, personal guarantees, etc.) are pledged.
+Firstly, real estate secured business loans with first-ranking collateral.
+Secondly, business loans where assets of the company (equipment, cars, stock, personal guarantees, etc.) are pledged.

 The loan terms are between 3 and 36 months.
 The loan-to-value ratio (LTV) is 56%.